li9com/learn-openshift/lab06-oc-new-app/README.md

 ```

 - Try to access the application

 Note!
-It is up to you which method to use (curl or Web Browser)
+It is up to you which method to use (curl or Web Browser).

 ## Using environment variables